-My name is David Seaman and I am an integrative Counsellor (MBACP).
+My name is David Seaman and I am a qualified integrative counsellor.

 I believe our childhood experiences form who we are in our adult relationships, we carry with us the traumas we experience in our lives, these can manifest themselves as psychological and physiological problems, we have to survive so we bury the unpleasant feelings, they are buried alive and want to get out, we suffer, experiencing anxiety, depression, mental and physical illness, the internal and external voices are overwhelming.
 Counselling is an opportunity to address these feelings, to sit with emotions that may be unfamiliar.